 Why Is Only Coconut Oil Not Enough?

 Believe it or not, but there are no studies to prove that coconut oil is the go-to solution for your hair troubles.
 Rather, experts say that coconut oil usually tends to seep into very tiny holes in the hair shafts and prevents a quick-fix.
 Moreover, coconut oil is not meant for all hair types.
 Those with fine hair are recommended to use coconut oil rather than people with coarse or dry hair.
-Coconut oil provides protein and is ideally suited for hair, which lacks protein.
+Warm coconut oil for hair growth provides protein and is ideally suited for hair, which lacks protein.

 Why Herbal Hair Oil ‘Treatment’ Is Better?